WHAT IS HURRICANE GLASS?

 One requirement of today’s stiffer codes is that hurricane-resistant glass and glazing must pass certain tests that measure impact and wind pressure.

-The Hurricane Test Protocol includes both the Large Missile Impact Test and Small Missile Impact Test, during which timber and metal is shot toward the glass at high speeds.
+The Hurricane Test Protocol includes both the Large Missile Impact Test and Small Missile Impact Test, during which timber and metal are shot toward the glass at high speeds.
 In addition, the Cyclic Pressure Loading Test may be applied to determine how the glass withstands various wind pressures.

 Lee & Cates’ hurricane-resistant glass systems meet the strict guidelines set forth by Dade County and the state of Florida.
 If you’re building a new home or you’d like to retrofit your current home or building with hurricane glass that will protect you during the Atlantic hurricane season, contact us by phone or email today, or visit one of our many locations in Jacksonville and other north Florida cities.